osvasali/my-coe332-hws/homework07/README.md

 ### <span id="cities"></span>All Cities? - ```Yellow Diamond```

-The user may output data for every region or data for a speccific city.
+The user may output data for every region or data for a specific city.
 Below are example outputs for both:

 #### Output Every City's Data - ```Orange Circle```